 I normally teach postgraduate courses in the areas of philosophy of language, philosophy of mind, epistemology and philosophical methodology.
 I also supervise taught postgraduate dissertations in those areas.

-In the first semester of 2016/17 I teach an MSc course Metaphysics of Mind (PHIL11066), and a combined online/on-campus MSc course Introduction to Philosophical Methodology (PHIL11008/PHIL11132).
-In the second semester I teach a combined online/on-campus MSc course Advanced Philosophical Methodology (PHIL11009/PHIL11137).
+In the first semester of 2017/18 I teach a combined online/on-campus MSc courses Methods I (PHIL11008/PHIL11132), and in the second semester I teach a combined online/on-campus MSc course Methods II (PHIL11009/PHIL11137).